Choosing an effluent management system

-A lot of effluent systems fail, not necessarily due to inadequate design, but more so from a lack of management and inadequate maintenance.
+A lot of effluent systems fail not necessarily due to inadequate design, but more so from a lack of management and inadequate maintenance.
 Some systems such as direct application and shallow ditch systems are labour intensive and require constant management.

-Due to the nature of the product (liquid effluent, manure solids, fibre, stones, sand and gravel) is it easy to see why a lack of management or maintenance could lead to system failure.
+Due to the nature of the product (liquid effluent, manure solids, fibre, stones, sand and gravel) it is easy to see why a lack of management or maintenance could lead to system failure.

-Keep in mind ponds are designed to contain effluent for specific periods of the year anywhere from 3 to 6 months.
+Ponds are designed to contain effluent for specific periods of the year anywhere from 3 to 6 months.
 For ponds to be effective they need to be emptied regularly and desludged periodically.

 Key management should include:

-On occasions when selecting the most appropriate effluent system the decision may be predetermined or pigeon holed into a particular method due to key farm variables.
+On occasions when selecting the most appropriate effluent system the decision may be predetermined or pigeon-holed into a particular method due to key farm variables.